polyfy/polylith/readme.md

  :aliases  {:dev {:extra-paths ["development/src"]
 ```

-This gives us access to the `developent/src` directory so that we can work with the code.
+This gives us access to the `developent/src` directory (if we activeate the `dev` profile) so that we can work
+with the code.
 Right now there is only one directory here, but every time we create a new component or base,
-they will most likely end up here too so that we can work with all the new code.
+they will most likely end up here too.

 The "development/src" path belongs to the `dev` alias which we activated previously and also added to the REPL